Hieromon/AutoConnect/mkdocs/adothers.md

 See also the [FAQ](faq.md#unable-to-change-any-macro-definitions-by-the-sketch) to help you enable AC_USE_SPIFFS correctly.

-## Debug print
+## Debug Print

 You can output AutoConnect monitor messages to the **Serial**.
 A monitor message activation switch is in an include header file [`AutoConnectDefs.h`](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h) of library source.
-Define [**AC_DEBUG**](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L14) macro to output the monitor messages.[^5]
+Define [**AC_DEBUG**](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h#L14) macro to output the monitor messages.[^1]

-[^5]:The source code placement of common macros for AutoConnect since v0.9.7 has changed.
+[^1]:The source code placement of common macros for AutoConnect since v0.9.7 has changed.

 ```cpp
 #define AC_DEBUG